 history

-Rich Tapestry: The History of Newlyn as a Fishing Port
+The History of Newlyn as a Port

 Newlyn’s soul is intertwined with the sea.
 Its story stretches back centuries, a testament to the resilience and resourcefulness of its fishing community.
 While the exact date of Newlyn’s transformation into a harbour is unknown, earliest records point to its existence in the 11th century and as an industrial port by 1435.
 Back then, the “Old Harbour” – a more natural inlet sheltered by the cliffs – served as the landing point for the catch.
 This page explores the fascinating history of Newlyn as a harbour, from its humble beginnings to the bustling port it is today.